JensRantil/jensrantil.github.io/content/posts/2024-05-12_on-staging-environments.md

  * A staging environment gives a false sense of safety.
  * It slows down developer velocity.
- * It has a high operational cost.
+ * It has a high operational and financial cost.

 Let me explain: